parallelism623/rookie-nt/README.md

 ## Notes
 - Replace `[port]` with the actual port number your application is running on (e.g., `7052`).
 - Ensure the API is running locally before making requests.
+- Replace `@` in locale to choose language for request